Lee Morin

-Lee Miller Emile Morin (born September 9, 1952) is a United States Navy Captain and NASA astronaut.
+Lee Miller Emile Morin (born September 9, 1952) is a retired United States Navy captain and NASA astronaut.
 He flew on STS-110 in 2002.
 He is the most formally educated astronaut with six academic degrees along with astronaut Story Musgrave.

 Personal data

 Born in Manchester, New Hampshire, Morin is married with two children and three grandchildren.
 An amateur machinist, he enjoys math and jogging.